kleis-technology/cloud-assess/README.md

 The folder `trusted_library` is organized as follows.

 * `01-hardware` : this folder contains the PCR models for the functional units 1 to 4.
-* `02-pooling` : this folder contains the PCR models for the functional units 5 to 8.
+* `02-pooling` : this folder contains the PCR models for the functional units 5 to 7.
-* `03-services` : this folder contains the PCR models for functional units 9 and 10.
+* `03-services` : this folder contains higher functional units.

 Here is an illustration of this layering structure.